myPOS blog Tips

 Credit and debit cards usually look almost identical.
 They have a 16-digit number, an expiration date, contain the cardholder’s name, and also feature a chip and a magstripe.
 Also, they’re protected by a Personal Identification Number (PIN) code.
 Both types of cards can make it easy and convenient to make purchases at a physical or online store.

 Also, credit cards help you build and extend your credit history, which is a statement of your work with resources that do not belong to you, but to your bank.
-With a debit card, on the other hand, you pay or withdraw cash using funds you actually own.
+On the other hand, with a debit card you pay or withdraw funds you actually own.

 In addition, credit cards may be more suitable for larger purchases, although the amount will be carried over to your statements for next month, in addition to credit card interest rates.